yutanagano/tcrlm/README.md

 # tcrlm

 This is a codebase for developing and training TCR language models.
-This codebase contains code specific to the act of model training.
+This codebase contains code specifically around model training.

 ## Prescribed TCR data format (csv)